MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 1. If the Runtime is not installed, in your app setup process, use the link (from the **Get the Link** button on the download page) to programmatically download the WebView2 Runtime Bootstrapper.

 1. Invoke the WebView2 Runtime Bootstrapper by issuing the command `MicrosoftEdgeWebview2Setup.exe /silent /install`.
-Note that running the commmand from an elevated process or command prompt will trigger a per-system install, otherwise a per-machine install will take place and may be automatically replaced by a per-system install if a per-system Edge Updater (which should come with a non-Canary Edge browser) is in place.
+Note that running the commmand from an elevated process or command prompt will trigger a per-machine install, otherwise a per-machine install will take place and may be automatically replaced by a per-machine install if a per-machine Edge Updater (which should come with a non-Canary Edge browser) is in place.

 The above workflow has several benefits:
 *   The Runtime is installed only when needed.